 - Biometric data collection.
 Once the application has been completed, biometrics will be collected.
 This is a quick process that captures a 10-digit fingerprint scan with a digital finger scanner.
 It usually takes 7-8 minutes per applicant.

 After all these steps, the applying procedure has been completed.
 The Embassy or consulate where you have applied will process your application.
 It may also ask for additional documents in the meantime, as mentioned above.
-Take care to provide anything extra they ask for.
+Take care to provide anything extra they ask for or your visa may be denied.

 Please keep in mind that your passport will remain at the Embassy / Consulate where you have applied during the entire process of your Germany Work visa proceeding.
 If you need to withdraw your passport for any reason, whether it be traveling or else, you will have to apply again from the beginning.

-Nationals of the European Union member states (including nationals of other member countries of the EEA and Swiss nationals), working in Germany can bring their family members: wife / husband, children aged under 21, parents and grandparents, as long as they have the financial means to support them and can provide enough living space).
+Nationals of the European Union member states, working in Germany can bring their family members such as a spouse, children aged under 21, parents and grandparents, as long as they have the financial means to support them and can provide enough living space.

 As for the non-EU citizens with a working visa, family members normally include children under the age of 18, spouses and in some cases other family members.
 The family reunion can only take place after certain conditions have been met such as: